Bendigo Art Gallery

 Bendigo Art Gallery recommends our official hotel partner Mercure Bendigo Schaller for your accommodation needs.

 Mercure Bendigo Schaller is a tribute to Australian contemporary artist Mark Schaller and is located in close proximity to the City Centre.
 Inspired by Schaller's own working studio, the hotel is a quiet reflection of his creative work with original Schaller artworks, an eight metre high mosaic on the exterior of the hotel and large scale sculptures throughout the landscaped gardens.

-Bendigo and local businesses have transformed their streets, shops, and restaurants into a colorful, retro 60s, British celebration of all that Mary Quant stood for.
-Some businesses have even made some dedicated Mary Quant meals and beverages for you to indulge in over the duration of the exhibition.
+Bendigo and local businesses have transformed their accommodation, streets, shops, and restaurants into a colorful, retro 60s, British celebration of all that Mary Quant stood for.
+Some businesses have even made some dedicated Mary Quant stays, meals and beverages for you to indulge in over the duration of the exhibition.

 Visit the exhibition then stay to eat drink shop and play.

 Visit Bendigo Tourism for the Mary Quant: Fashion Revolutionary experiences here.

 It is given to a fortunate few to be born at the right time, in the right place, with the right talents.
 In recent fashion there are three: Chanel, Dior and Mary Quant.